-This gives a partial answer to \begin{question}{\rm\cite[Question 7.4]{ikegami_2}} Suppose every real has a sharp.
-Let $\PP$ be a strongly arboreal, proper, provable $\boldsymbol{\Delta}^1_2$-forcing.
-Then can we prove that every real has a sharp in $V^\PP$ and $u_2^V=u_2^{V^\PP}$? \end{question}
+This gives a partial answer to: \begin{question}{\rm\cite[Question 7.4]{ikegami_2}} Suppose every real has a sharp.
+Let $\PP$ be a strongly arboreal, proper, provably ${\Delta}^1_2$-forcing.
+Can we prove that every real has a sharp in $V^\PP$ and $u_2^V=u_2^{V^\PP}$? \end{question}